GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/configuration.md

 Specify the running mode to be `"distributed"`.

-The `meta_client` configures the MetaServer client, including:
+The `meta_client` configures the Metasrv client, including:

-- `metasrv_addrs`, The MetaServer address list.
+- `metasrv_addrs`, The Metasrv address list.
 - `timeout_millis`, operation timeout in milliseconds, 3000 by default.
 - `connect_timeout_millis`, connect server timeout in milliseconds,5000 by default.
 - `tcp_nodelay`, `TCP_NODELAY` option for accepted connections, true by default.